CrayLabs/SmartSim/doc/advanced_topics.rst

 users are expected to use in HPC workloads, especially when simulation and AI are required to interact.
-The topics are explained through code snippets, with code which goes beyond SmartSim's and SmartRedis's API (e.g. code showing how to jit-script a PyTorch model): the intention is that of showing *one* simple way of leveraging a feature, and they can be potentially optimized in several ways.
+The topics are explained through code snippets, with code which goes beyond SmartSim and SmartRedis API (e.g. code showing how to jit-script a PyTorch model): the intention is that of showing *one* simple way of leveraging a feature, and they can be potentially optimized in several ways.
 Examples are written in Python, but the same result can be achieved with any SmartRedis client (C, C++, Fortran and Python).
-Please refer to SmartRedis's API for language-specific details.
+Please refer to SmartRedis API for language-specific details.

 Using ML models on the DB